 Project Officer: Donna Reidlinger (AKTN)

-Renal transplant recipients who: a) have an estimated glomerular filtration rate >20ml/min/1.73 m2 using the Modification of Diet in Renal Disease (MDRD) study equation which has been validated in renal transplant patients; b) have proteinuria ≥0.2 grams/day; c) are at least three months post-transplantation; d) have signed informed consent will be randomised to receive Ramipril (10mg daily) or matched placebo.
+Kidney transplant recipients who: a) have an estimated glomerular filtration rate >20ml/min/1.73 m2 using the Modification of Diet in Renal Disease (MDRD) study equation which has been validated in kidney transplant patients; b) have proteinuria ≥0.2 grams/day; c) are at least three months post-transplantation; d) have signed informed consent will be randomised to receive Ramipril (10mg daily) or matched placebo.

 This trial is being led by Dr Greg Knoll through Ottawa Hospital Research Institute in Canada.
 The AKTN is facilitating the Australian and New Zealand arm of the trial.
 528 patients will be randomised across all sites, and followed from between 2 and 4 years.